Running on Love: Nia and Steven Cannady’s NYC Marathon Journey With Type 1 Diabetes

 From caregiver to co-runner

-This November, Nia won’t just be cheering along New York City Marathon runners.
-She’ll be running beside Steven, step for step, in one of the most iconic races in the world.
+In November, Nia didn’t just cheer on New York City Marathon runners—she ran beside Steven, step for step, in one of the world’s most iconic races.

-As teammates on Beyond Type 1’s Beyond Type Run team, they’re turning every mile into a shared triumph.
+As teammates on Beyond Type 1’s Beyond Type Run team, they turned every mile into a shared triumph.

-Their story is more than a training log.
-It’s a testament to love, resilience and the power of showing up for someone you care about.
+Their story was more than a training log—it was a testament to love, resilience, and the power of showing up for someone you care about.

 Finding clarity, control and solace on the move